Intellectual Property Law

 April 2, 2014

-Abstract: March 9, 2014 marks the 50th anniversary of the U.S. Supreme Court's landmark decision on the freedom of the press in New York Times Co. v.
+March 9, 2014 marked the 50th anniversary of the U.S. Supreme Court's landmark decision on the freedom of the press in New York Times Co. v.
 Sullivan.
 In the decision, the Supreme Court held that the First Amendment protects reports about public officials -- even false ones -- unless they have been made with actual malice (with knowledge that they are false or in reckless disregard of their truth or falsity).
 This case allowed much of the press reports on civil rights in the South to move forward.
-Fifty years later, we convene to consider the implications and lasting significance of the Supreme Court's decision.
+Fifty years later, we convened to consider the implications and lasting significance of the Supreme Court's decision.

 Innovation Law & Policy Edit-a-Thon